autumnw/helloworld/README.md

 # helloworld
-The demo project of concourse pipeline
+The demo project of concourse pipeline.
+Suppose  any new commit will trigger a new build